cremalab/react-layout-views/README.md

 - `grow?: boolean | number` how should the Layout fill its container
 - `spacing?: number (native) / string (web e.g. 20px, 2%, etc.)` spacing between child `<Section />`s
 - `horizontal?: boolean` are child sections arranged horizontally or vertically
+- `style?: object` JavaScript style object (on the web this is passed to styled-components and will not produce inline-styles).
+All platform-specific styling is supported.

 ##### Alignment